Unity-Technologies/com.unity.multiplayer.docs/transport/workflow-client-server-secure.md

 id: secure-connection
 title: Create secure client and server
 ---

-The Unity Transport package can be configure to encrypt the connection between the server and the client while ensuring the server's/client's authenticity.
+You can configure the Unity Transport package to encrypt the server-client connection while ensuring the authenticity of both the server and the client.

-Secure connections are available with editor versions 2020.3 (starting at 2020.3.34), 2021.3, and 2022.1 and above.
+Secure connections are available with Editor versions 2020.3 (starting at 2020.3.34), 2021.3, and 2022.1 and above.

 ## Server authentication

 :::warning Warning
-This example uses hardcoded certificates to make understanding the process easier, but in a real deployment the server certificates should be kept separate from client builds.
-One way to achieve this is to put them on a separate assembly, or load them from a file on the server.
+This example uses hardcoded certificates to illustrate the process better.
+However, in an actual deployment, you should keep the server certificates separate from the client builds.
+You can do this by keeping the server certificates on a separate assembly or by loading the server certificates from a file on the server.
 :::

 ### High level authentication process

-In this configuration, the server will provide a certificate to the client (`certificate`) to prove its identity.
-The client will validate the certificate against its own root certificate (`caCertificate`) to validate its identity.
+In this configuration, the server provides a certificate to the client (`certificate`) to prove its identity.
+The client uses its own root certificate (`caCertificate`) to validate the certificate from the server.

 :::note
 Root certificates are also sometimes referred to as CA certificates.
 :::

-Once its identity confirmed, the server will then use the private key (`privateKey`) to establish the secure communication channel.
+After confirming its identity, the server uses the private key (`privateKey`) to establish a secure communication channel.

 ### Requirements

-To use the client/server secure workflow, you need a valid certificate and the root certificate that was used to sign it.
-You also need the private key that has been used to create the certificate.
-If you don't have these, they can be generated using OpenSSL.
+You need the following before you can use the client-server secure workflow:

+- A valid certificate
+- The root certificate used to sign the certificate
+- The private key used to create the certificate

+You can use OpenSSL to generate these if you don't have them.
 The procedure is detailed hereafter.

 ### Generating the required keys and certificates with OpenSSL